fxttr/hadron/README.md

-# lumos
+# LumOS

-lumos is an experimental microkernel.
+LumOS is a minimal OS with a microkernel